RKSelvi/ignite25-LAB516-safeguard-your-agents-with-ai-red-teaming-agent-in-microsoft-foundry/README.md

 - describe what the AI Red Teaming Agent does, and why it matters
 - understand the risk categories and attack strategies for AI red teaming
-- run an AI Red Teaming Agent scan using the Azure AI Evaluation SDK
+- run an AI Red Teaming Agent scan locally - using the Azure AI Evaluation SDK
-- view and analyze the scan results in the Azure AI Foundry Portal
+- run an AI Red Teaming Agent scan in cloud - using the Azure AI Foundry SDK
-- view and analyze the scan results in your local device environment
+- view and analyze scan results - locally and in Azure AI Foundry Portal
 - create and run custom scans using app-specific callbacks & prompts

 ### 💻 Technologies Used